ml-archive/blog/source/_posts/2017-11-22-Challenges-when-making-Today-Widgets.md

 }
 ```

-You first need to create a new UserDefault object.
+You first need to create a new ```NSUserDefault``` object.
 As you probably noticed we cannot use the default singleton instance, we have to create a custom suite instance for this to work correctly.
 The name is what you have set up in your app group.
-I then simply added a getter/setter property to set/fetch the latest string from this UserDefault object.
+I then simply added a getter/setter property to set/fetch the latest string from this ```NSUserDefault``` object.

 ## Implementing Widget Data Manager